mekkablue/Glyphs-Scripts/README.md

 ## Glyph Names
 * **Add PUA Unicode Values to Selected Glyphs:** Iterates through selected glyphs and incrementally applies custom Unicode values, starting at a user-specified value. *Needs Vanilla.*
 * **Check Glyph Names:** Checks all available glyph names for illegal characters.
+* **Copy Glyph Name List:** Copies a newline-separated list of glyph names.
+Useful for pasting into a *glyphOrder* custom parameter or a List filter.
 * **Copy Unicode-Sorted Glyph Name List:** Copies a newline-separated list of glyph names, in the order of their respective Unicode values.
 Useful for pasting into a *glyphOrder* custom parameter or a List filter.
 * **Lowercase:** Turns the names of selected glyphs lowercase.